ByAnthony/newzealandtunnellers/docs/deployment.md

 # Deployment

-The web application is hosted by **PlanetHoster** which is using CPanel as a control panel to facilitate the management of the web hosting server.
 This document is a step by step guide on how to deploy a Next.js App to CPanel.

 ## Prerequisite